Ian Randle

-Ian Randle OD (born 7 July 1949) is a Jamaican publisher.
+Ian Randle (born 7 July 1949) is a Jamaican publisher.
 He is the founder of an eponymous independent publishing company whose main focus is on English-language readers.
 He has won awards including the Prince Claus Award in 2012 and the 2019 Bocas Henry Swanzy Award for distinguished service to Caribbean letters.

 Life

 Randle was born in Green Island, Hanover Parish on Jamaica in 1949, the eldest of his parents' three boys and two girls.
 He studied for a Special Honours degree in history at the Mona campus of the University of the West Indies, Jamaica, and later for an MSc degree in international politics at the University of Southampton, UK, on a Commonwealth scholarship.
 After his academic study, he worked many years for British publishers until he set up his own firm, Ian Randle Publishers (IRP), in 1990.
 This start made him the first English-language publisher of scholarly books in the Caribbean, publishing books on and about the region since 1991.
 Later, his firm became a model for particularly the African book scene.